MoserMichael/jscriptparse/PYXTUT.md

 "three"
 ```

-Of you can use the map to organize your data, like having a list of records for each employees in the muppet show:
+You can also use a map to organize your data, like having a list of records for character of the muppet show:

 ```
 > employees = [ { "Name": "Kermit", "Surname": "Frog", "Profession": "Producer" }, { "Name": "Fozzy", "Surname": "Bear", "Profession": "Comedian" } ]